MOBOX (MBOX) Price Tops $0.16

-MOBOX (MBOX) traded up 2.7% against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on August 21st.
-One MOBOX token can now be bought for approximately $0.16 or 0.00000269 BTC on popular cryptocurrency exchanges.
-During the last week, MOBOX has traded 18.1% higher against the dollar.
-MOBOX has a market capitalization of $57.39 million and $54.62 million worth of MOBOX was traded on exchanges in the last 24 hours.
+MOBOX (MBOX) traded up 0% against the US dollar during the 1-day period ending at 19:00 PM E.T. on August 22nd.
+Over the last seven days, MOBOX has traded 24% higher against the US dollar.
+MOBOX has a market cap of $57.31 million and $24.28 million worth of MOBOX was traded on exchanges in the last 24 hours.
+One MOBOX token can now be bought for about $0.16 or 0.00000270 BTC on popular exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.